unicode-org/cldr/ldml/tr35-keyboards.md

 - At least one `layers` element is required.

-_Attribute:_ `form` (required)
+_Attribute:_ `formId` (required)

 > This attribute specifies the physical layout of a hardware keyboard,
 > or that the form is a `touch` layout.
 >
-> When using an on-screen touch keyboard, if the keyboard does not specify a `<layers form="touch">`
+> When using an on-screen touch keyboard, if the keyboard does not specify a `<layers formId="touch">`
-> element, a `<layers form="…formId">` element can be used as an fallback alternative.
+> element, a `<layers formId="…formId">` element can be used as an fallback alternative.
 > If there is no `hardware` form, the implementation may need
 > to choose a different keyboard file, or use some other fallback behavior when using a
 > hardware keyboard.
 >
 > Because a hardware keyboard facilitates non-trivial amounts of text input,
 > and many touch devices can also be connected to a hardware keyboard, it
-> is recommended to always have at least one hardware (non-touch) form.
+> is recommended to always have a hardware (non-touch) form.
 >
-> Multiple `<layers form="touch">` elements are allowed with distinct `minDeviceWidth` values.
+> Multiple `<layers formId="touch">` elements are allowed with distinct `minDeviceWidth` values.
-> At most one hardware (non-`touch`) `<layers>` element is allowed.
+> At most one hardware (non-`formId="touch"`) `<layers>` element is allowed.
 If a different key arrangement is desired between, for example, `us` and `iso` formats, these should be separated into two different keyboards.
 >
 > The typical keyboard author will be designing a keyboard based on their circumstances and the hardware that they are using.
 So, for example, if they are in South East Asia, they will almost certainly be using an 101 key hardware keyboard with US key caps.
-So we want them to be able to reference that (`<layers form="us">`) in their design, rather than having to work with an unfamiliar form.
+So we want them to be able to reference that (`<layers formId="us">`) in their design, rather than having to work with an unfamiliar form.
 >
-> A mismatch between the hardware layout in the keyboard file, and the actual hardware used by the user could result in some keys being inaccessible to the user if their hardware cannot generate the scancodes corresponding to the layout specified by the `form=` attribute.
+> A mismatch between the hardware layout in the keyboard file, and the actual hardware used by the user could result in some keys being inaccessible to the user if their hardware cannot generate the scancodes corresponding to the layout specified by the `formId=` attribute.
 Such keys could be accessed only via an on-screen keyboard utility.
-Conversely, a user with hardware keys that are not present in the specified `form=` will result in some hardware keys which have no function when pressed.
+Conversely, a user with hardware keys that are not present in the specified `formId=` will result in some hardware keys which have no function when pressed.
 >
-> The value of the `form=` attribute may be `touch`, or correspond to a `form` element.
+> The value of the `formId=` attribute may be `touch`, or correspond to a `form` element.
 See [`form`](#element-form).
 >

 _Attribute:_ `minDeviceWidth`

 > This attribute specifies the minimum required width, in millimeters (mm), of the touch surface.
 The `layers` entry with the greatest matching width will be selected.
-This attribute is intended for `form="touch"`, but is supported for hardware forms.
+This attribute is intended for `formId="touch"`, but is supported for hardware forms.
 >
 > This must be a whole number between 1 and 999, inclusive.